WDCW: DC News Now

 On May 25, 2022, Nexstar announced that it would combine the operations of WDVM-TV and WDCW at the latter's Washington facility, where it had signed for an additional 29000 ft2 of office space the year before, and move the production of WDVM-TV's newscasts there.
 Under the banner of DC News Now, the stations' combined and expanded news service would retain the existing WDVM-TV regional newscasts, with bureaus in Hagerstown; Frederick, Maryland; and Chantilly, Virginia.
 As part of the expansion, a 10 p.m. newscast would be started for air on WDCW.

 DC News Now launched on July 11, 2022, over both stations with minimal publicity, debuting its first marketing campaign in early October.
 While an expansion for WDVM's existing news operation (with the bulk of newscasts using said brand on that station), it was treated as a de facto startup, with news director Ben Dobson hiring all of the operation's 80 additional staffers, many of whom were newcomers to the market.

 In February 2024, WDCW became the television home for Loudoun United FC of the USL Championship.
 Matches air on both WDCW and WDVM.

+Nexstar acquired Tegna—owner of CBS affiliate WUSA (channel 9) in the Washington market—in a deal announced in August 2025 and completed on March 19, 2026.
+The deal included approval for Nexstar to own three station licenses in markets such as Washington.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WUSA from being integrated into WDCW and WDVM.